dmcarth/Cue/README.md

       ~And in theory could go on forever...
 ```

+### Whitespace
-Note that whitespace in Cue is ignored, allowing you to align lyrics and cues however you want, except when it comes to newlines.
+Note that whitespace in Cue is generally ignored, allowing you to align lyrics and cues however you want, except when it comes to newlines.

 ```
 This is line #1